crgwbr/python-versiontag/docs/install.rst

 ------------

 Versiontag does not require any python libraries apart from the standard library.
-It does, however, require the ``git`` be installed and executable from the system path.
+It does, however, require `git <https://git-scm.com/>`_ be installed and executable from the system path.